Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The buggy route starts in Caleta de Fuste and goes inland.
 Driving on dirt roads you will reach the farms in the area where the famous Majorero cheese is produced.
 It is characterized by a creamy paste of soft or semi-hard consistency.
 In the younger forms there are notes of orange while the mature ones have a more decided and spicy flavor.

-These excursions include a stop at a traditional cheese factory where you will have the opportunity to buy some gastronomic products.
-After this, you will resume driving, pass by some spectacular salt pans and finally return to Caleta de Fuste.
+These excursions foresee a stop at a traditional cheese factory where you will have the opportunity to buy some gastronomic product.
+After this, you will resume driving, pass by some spectacular salt flats and finally return to Caleta de Fuste.

 • Duration: about 3 hours